Fiorezarn/Assignment1_FiorezaRadhinNaufal/README.md

 - Theme Toggle: Allows users to switch between light and dark modes by clicking on the theme button.
 - Portfolio: Showcases the projects I have worked on.
 - Contact: Contains contact information and a form for reaching out.
-- Skills: Highlights my technical and soft skills.
+- Skills: Highlights my technical skills as a web developer.

 ## Tech Stack